Mr. Shovel's Check One Two

 who played for them a new record which would later be called Lotusflower.
 Prince handed Shovel and Tolkoff the music to take with them to premiere on Indie 103.1.
 Shovel appeared the following day on Jonesy's Jukebox with the music and stories about the visit.

 On January 15, 2009, Indie suddenly went off the air to be replaced by a Spanish-language format.
 Indie 103.1 and Check One Two's support is regarded as having been a uniting factor in the local music scene in Los Angeles in the first decade of the 21st century.

+Between the years 2012 and 2016, Mr. Shovel (Mark Sovel) hosted the freeform radio show City of Night on public radio station 88.5 KCSN, where he also served as the station's Music Director.
+On the show Shovel interviewed Dave Gahan of Depeche Mode, John Lydon (Johnny Rotten), Father John Misty, My Morning Jacket and others.
+During those years Sovel was the voice announcer for the KCET public television program Artbound presents: Studio A in partnership with KCSN, featuring a live studio audience and televised performances from Chelsea Wolfe, Jenny Lewis, Chicano Batman, and Best Coast.
+Sovel also was the voice of the KCET television shows Artbound, and Border Blaster for four seasons from 2014 to 2016.

 After returning to the FM dial in January 2016, Mr. Shovel's Check One Two championed a new era of artists such as Starcrawler, Phoebe Bridgers, Plague Vendor, The Interrupters and Weyes Blood.
 The show aired live every Sunday night at 8pm Pacific time on KLOS.
 Also, in October 2015 Mr. Shovel re-joined Steve Jones as producer and on-air foil for a new incarnation of Jonesy's Jukebox on 95.KLOS every Monday through Friday from noon to 2pm Pacific time.